JeffreyZhuang/Autopilot-documentation/README.md

 # Scope

-The goal is to write simple code for an RC plane autopilot that is simple to trace and follows safety-critical embedded firmware best practices.
+The goal is to write simple code for an RC plane autopilot that is simple to trace and follows best practices for safety-critical embedded firmware.
 Small hand-launched and belly landing UAVs.
 The GCS is mandatory for operation like most military UAVs.

 # Sensors